decentral1se/tasty-discover/README.md

 ```

 Create a test file inside `test/`. `tasty-discover` can detect test files in
-whatever directory structure you choose (as long as they sit in the same directory as the `Tasty.hs` file created above or any subdirectory thereof), so there is no restrictions on directory organization.
+whatever directory structure you choose (as long as they sit in the same
+directory as the `Tasty.hs` file created above or any subdirectory thereof), so
-However, you must end your test file names with `Test.hs`.
-So, for example,
+there is no restrictions on directory organization.
+By default, you must end your
+test file names with `Test.hs` for them to be discovered.
+So, for example, `FooTest.hs`
-`EatYourLandlordTest.hs` would be a perfectly acceptable test file name.
+would be a perfectly acceptable test file name.

 `tasty-discover` exports the `tasty-quickcheck` and `tasty-hunit` modules, so
-we can simple write the following in `test/EatYourLandlordTest.hs`:
+we can simple write the following in `test/FooTest.hs`:

 ```
-module EatYourLandlordTest where
+module FooTest where

 import Test.Tasty.Discover